getndazn/kopytko-packager/README.md

 Available fields:
 - `archivePath [@type string @optional]` - path to the app archive to generate; default value as in the example file above
 - `generatedPackagePath [@type string @optional]` - path to the app package to generate; default value as in the example file above
-- `signedPackagePath [@type string @optional]` - path to the package of the existing app, needed to rekey the device;
 - `baseManifest [@type string @required]` - base manifest file path.
 Having the file is sufficient to run the Roku app
 - `localManifestOverride [@type string @optional]` - path to the configuration file that overrides all other settings.
 Usually the file is on the git ignore list
 - `pluginDefinitions [@type [name: string]:object @optional]` - plugin definitions (see [plugins](#plugins))